Safulislam/latest-posts/README.md

 Latest Post Block – Gutenberg
-The Latest Post Block is a customizable and flexible Gutenberg block that allows you to display recent posts from any selected post type.
+The Latest Post Block is a customizable and flexible Gutenberg block that displays recent posts from any selected post type.
 It provides powerful filtering options and multiple layout styles to suit different use cases.

 🎯 Features
 Post Type Selection